hyperledger-solang/solang/docs/language/imports.rst

     import "defines.sol" as defs;

-This also has a slightly more baroque syntax, which does exactly the same.
+There is another syntax, which does exactly the same.

 .. code-block:: solidity